hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 The number of cores to use is a required argument for versions 5.11 and above of Snakemake.
 It is possible to use more cores, but a single core is sufficient for now.
-It is also possible to indicate the number of cores using `-c 1`, which will be used going forward.
+It is also possible to indicate the number of cores using `-c`, which will be used going forward.
 By default, Snakemake tells us what it's doing as it executes actions:

 ~~~